mesgjs/mesgjs/docs/JavaScript-Runtime-Reference.md

 ### `setModMeta(metadata)`

-Sets the module metadata for the runtime, enabling features like verified module loading.
+Sets the module metadata for the runtime, enabling features like verified module loading and the `fcheck`/`fready`/`fwait` feature system.

 ## Storage and Data Functions